openebs/openebs/k8s/demo/efk/README.md

 The current Fluentd podspec reads journal logs for `kubelet` and cluster level logging by reading from `/var/log/containers` for pods running on the kubernetes cluster.

+#### Note: Make sure you install Elasticsearch while executing this usecase.
+Fluentd and Kibana require the publicly accessible Elastic search endpoint.

 ## Verify Elastic search installation

 ```